 The interview is a time for you and the volunteer manager to discuss options available at the hospital, review basic rules and regulations of volunteering, and talk about your skills and qualifications.
 The interview takes 20 to 30 minutes.

 What happens after the interview?

-If you and the volunteer manager agree that there is an appropriate opening for you, you will need to attend a mandatory orientation session and complete a health screening before starting your volunteer assignment.
-Orientation sessions are held several times a month at the various hospital campuses.
+If you and the volunteer manager agree that there is an appropriate opening for you, you will need to attend a mandatory orientation session, undergo a criminal background check and complete a health screening (including PPD testing) before starting your volunteer assignment.
+Orientation sessions are held several times a month at the various hospital campuses as needed.

 What is the health screening?